Registration & Cancellation Policies for Paddling Classes and Trips

-- Full payment is due upon registration for a class.
+- Full payment is due upon registration for a class, clinic, or trip.

 Directions and Check-In

 Your tour will meet at Charles River Canoe & Kayak's location at 160 Riverview Ave in Waltham, MA.
 Please follow this link

 Pack a hearty brown-bag lunch, power snacks, and plenty of water.
 It is easy to become dehydrated while kayaking, especially on hot days when you will experience a lot of sun exposure.
 Drink plenty of fluids the day before your trip, and bring at least 32 ounces of water the day of the trip.

 During your kayaking trip we encourage practice of rescues and re-entries, and there is always the chance of capsize, so there is a good probability of getting wet.
 You will need to dress accordingly.